 - How settlements work.
 Settlements require negotiation.
 Insurance adjusters are professionals and work on settlements every day.
 Your attorney is also a professional who can look out for your rights and help you get the fair recovery that you deserve.

 - How to start your case.
 A negligent security case starts when a complaint, summons, and filing fee are filed with the court.
 Settlement negotiations may occur prior to the complaint being filed, but they do not formally begin a negligent security case.

 Your negligent security case doesn’t end once your complaint is filed.
 Instead, it is just beginning.
 Once the complaint has been filed and the defendant has been served, you can expect the defendant to file a formal answer.
 Then both you and the defendant will participate in legal discovery and pre-trial motions.
 Every step of the process is important to your fair recovery.

 You Also Need to Know That You Don’t Have to Do This Alone

-You have the right to work with an attorney.
+You have the right to work with a Wisconsin negligent security lawyer.
 If you would like to schedule a free, no-obligation consultation with an experienced lawyer then please start a live chat with us or call us directly at 1-800-800-5678 today.